D1ang/BasicLedger/README.md

 ```

 Change the **"YOUR MONGODB SERVER URL"** to the URL of your Mongo database and you're good to go.
-When using Heroku the `env.py` does **Not** need to be created.
+When using Heroku the `env.py` does **not** need to be created.
 On Heroku you can set up Config Vars under the settings option.
 The following Config Vars need to be set:

 ```